 - Alerting and Monitoring, so I know when servers go down, failing drives, backups didn’t run, etc.

-These are the tools/software I decided on to satisfy each of the above goals.
+These are the tools/software I decided on to meet each of the above goals.

-Docker for hosting most applications and allows me to move services around easily.
+- Docker for hosting most applications and allows me to move services around.

 - Automatic security updates will reduce some of the maintenance involved in updating.